Graduate Certificate in Educational Studies (Educational Management and Leadership)

 The information on this page applies to future students.
 Current students should refer to their faculty handbooks for course information.

+You can still choose to complete your certificate with units of study that suit your interests, or specialise in Educational Management and Leadership.
 Subject to meeting progression requirements in the graduate certificate, you may apply to transfer to the Graduate Diploma in Educational Studies or the Master of Education.

 Candidates are required to complete a total of 24 credit points (cp), including a minimum of 18 cp (3 units) of core units; and a maximum of 6 cp (1 unit) of elective units of study from the Educational Management and Leadership Units of Study Table